7th ISBEE World Congress

 We HOPE that everything will be fine, therefore WE WILL ORGANIZE IN-PERSON CONFERENCE NEXT 2022 IN BILBAO

-We look forward to welcoming you in person in Bilbao in 2022!
+We look forward to meeting you in Bilbao next July!

 Prof Thomas Maak, University of Melbourne